balavenkataraman123/cybersecwebsiteassignment/entries/pcsec.md

 You can see the possibility of doing this to block all advertising sites.

 Using root terminal on your phone from your PC, you can edit the hosts file of your phone to block out all advertising sites, so advertisements even in non-browser applications (where an ad-blocking extension can't be installed) can be blocked.

+Similarly, a device can be connected to your router to also play the role of a modified DNS server.
+This is usually done with a Raspberry Pi Single Board Computer.
+A software called <a href="https://pi-hole.net/">PiHole</a> can be used.